 This work is funded through UQ’s Research Support Program.

-Explore more of this story 'How magical are Australia’s native magic mushrooms?': A project to map the diversity of Australia’s native magic mushrooms.
+Explore more about this story: 'How magical are Australia’s native magic mushrooms?': A project to map the diversity of Australia’s native magic mushrooms.
 Online story here.

-Photos for media are available for download from dropbox.
-All photos in this story may be reproduced with an acknowledgement: © Margaret Puls, The University of Queensland.
+Photos for media are available for download from Dropbox.
+Credit should be given to acknowledge the photographer by name.
 Top banner image caption: Psilocybe cubensis – “golden top” magic mushroom grows wild throughout Australia.
 Image: © Paul Vallier.

 Related articles: